-PATH is maintaining an RSV vaccine technology landscape snapshot (52.55 KB PDF) to provide a quick view of all the various RSV prevention approaches being undertaken worldwide.
+To support the scientific community, we are also maintaining an RSV vaccine and monoclonal antibody snapshot to provide a quick view of the various RSV prevention approaches in development worldwide.
 You are welcome to use the document, but we ask that you acknowledge PATH.
 This snapshot is updated every six months.
 Please email firstname.lastname@example.org with any additions or changes.
-(See PowerPoint version.)
+(See PowerPoint and PNG versions.)

-- PATH Vaccine Resource Library: Respiratory syncytial virus (RSV)
+- PATH Vaccine Resource Library: Respiratory Syncytial Virus

 - Protecting Mother and Baby From Infectious Diseases fact sheet

 - RSV Vaccine Project Scientific Advisory Board web page

 - The Advancing Maternal Immunization Collaboration fact sheet

 - The Global Respiratory Syncytial Virus Burden fact sheet